 If a Jekyll server is already running on http://127.0.0.1:4000, Playwright reuses it (reuseExistingServer in playwright.config.ts).
 Otherwise it starts one.

-Samples whose rendered output embeds nondeterministic model or agent transcripts skip output comparison per-tab via SKIP_OUTPUT in e2e/playwright/landing-page.spec.ts (see Landing-page sample verification); those tabs still participate in DOM source parity.
+Samples whose rendered output embeds nondeterministic model or agent transcripts skip output comparison per-tab via SKIP_OUTPUT in e2e/playwright/landing-page.spec.ts; those tabs still participate in DOM source parity.

-The E2E test suite (e2e/tests/*.sh) drives the toolchain from outside the TypeScript harness: e2e::prepare_test_env (via prepare_shared_context in e2e/lib/common.sh) prepends a jaiph shim to PATH (preferring dist/src/cli.js when built), sanitizes stray JAIPH_* vars, wires JAIPH_REPO_URL to the cloned tree, exports JAIPH_DOCKER_ENABLED=false by default, then each script invokes jaiph run; Docker-specific assertions set JAIPH_DOCKER_ENABLED=true and expect JAIPH_DOCKER_IMAGE (for example jaiph-ci-runtime:local on the CI e2e docker matrix leg).
+The E2E test suite (e2e/tests/*.sh) drives the toolchain from outside the TypeScript harness: e2e::prepare_test_env in e2e/lib/common.sh calls e2e::prepare_shared_context (sanitizes stray JAIPH_* vars, prepends JAIPH_E2E_BIN_DIR to PATH, wires JAIPH_REPO_URL to the cloned tree, exports JAIPH_DOCKER_ENABLED=false by default) and e2e::ensure_local_install (builds a jaiph shim that prefers dist/src/cli.js when present).
+Each script then invokes jaiph run; Docker-specific assertions set JAIPH_DOCKER_ENABLED=true and usually call e2e::ensure_docker_test_image first, then pass JAIPH_DOCKER_IMAGE="${E2E_DOCKER_TEST_IMAGE}" ( jaiph-e2e-runtime:local when the harness builds it).
 Scripts assert on both the CLI tree (e2e::expect_stdout) and *.out / .err / run_summary.jsonl under .jaiph/runs/ — see also Architecture — Durable artifact layout.

 Some scripts are contract tests: they validate persisted machine-readable output (for example e2e/tests/88_run_summary_event_contract.sh and run_summary.jsonl) in addition to or instead of golden CLI trees.